-Dolby® is a registered trademark of Dolby Laboratories, Inc. Other product names or trademarks appearing in this manual are the property of their respective owners.
+Dolby[®] is a registered trademark of Dolby Laboratories, Inc. Other product names or trademarks appearing in this manual are the property of their respective owners.

-Congratulations on choosing the Cobalt® BBG-1002-2UDX 3G/HD/SD-SDI Standalone Dual-Channel Up-Down-Cross Converter / Frame Sync / Audio Embed/De-Embed.
+Congratulations on choosing the Cobalt[®] BBG-1002-2UDX 3G/HD/SD-SDI Standalone Dual-Channel Up-Down-Cross Converter / Frame Sync / Audio Embed/De-Embed.
 The BBG-1002-2UDX is part of a full line of modular processing and conversion gear for broadcast TV environments.
 The Cobalt Digital Inc. line includes video decoders and encoders, audio embedders and de-embedders, distribution amplifiers, format converters, remote control systems and much more.
 Should you have questions pertaining to the installation or operation of your BBG-1002-2UDX, please contact us at the contact information on the front cover.

-Manual No.: BBG-1002-2UDX-OM

-Document Version: V1.3

-Release Date: February 23, 2021

-Applicable for Firmware Version (or greater): v2.101 or greater

-Description of product/manual changes: - MInor additions of added UI controls, functions per latest formware - Minor consistency edits to manual.
+Firmware Version v2.101 or greater (or greater): Applicable for Firmware Version v2.101 or greater (or greater): Firmware Version v2.101 or greater (or greater): Description of - Minor additions of added UI controls, functions per latest formwatchanges: - Minor consistency edits to manual.